 A chest x-ray takes pictures of the organs and structures inside your chest, such as your heart, lungs, and blood vessels.
 This test can show whether your heart is enlarged, whether you have fluid in your lungs, or whether you have lung disease.

 This test checks the level of a hormone in your blood called BNP.
 The level of this hormone rises during heart failure.

 Echocardiography (echo) uses sound waves to create a moving picture of your heart.
 The test provides information about the size and shape of your heart and how well your heart chambers and valves are working.

-Echo also can identify areas of poor blood flow to the heart, areas of heart muscle that aren't contracting normally, and previous injury to the heart muscle caused by lack of blood flow.
+Echo also can identify areas of poor blood flow to the heart, areas of the heart muscle that aren’t contracting normally, and previous injury to the heart muscle caused by lack of blood flow.

-Echo may be done before and after a stress test (see below).
+Echocardiography may be done before and after a stress test (see below).
 This is called a stress echo.
 A stress echo can show how well blood is flowing in various parts of your heart and/or how well your heart pumps blood when it beats.

 A Doppler ultrasound uses sound waves to measure the speed and direction of blood flow.
 This test often is done with echo to give a more complete picture of blood flow to the heart and lungs.

 Doppler ultrasound often is used to find out whether you have right-sided heart failure (this is when the heart can’t fill with enough blood).